There are two textbooks for the unit. The first is essential for this unit and the second is highly recommended. They are:

-PowerPoint slides will be made available in iLearn for the weekly lecture and may be available in the Active Learning Tool, depending on the lecture.
+PowerPoint slides will be made available in iLearn for the weekly lecture and may be available directly on iLearn or within the ECHO360 section.

 Access and technical assistance

-Information for students about access to the online component of this unit is available at ilearn.mq.edu.au/login/MQ/.
+Information for students about access to the online component of this unit is available at https://ilearn.mq.edu.au/login/index.php.
 You will need to enter your student username and password.